gerrardlee29/project-one/README.md

         2. Underneath the attention title of the prices there is a call to action button that once clicked pops up a sign up form for the user to sign up to the gym.
 ​
     2. As a Returning Visitor, I want to find the best way to get in contact with the gym with any questions I may have.
 ​
-        1. Here they can fill out the form on the page or are told that alternatively they can message the gym on social media.
-        2. The footer contains links to the gyms Facebook, Twitter and Instagram page as well as Youtube.
+        1. The footer contains links to the gyms Facebook, Twitter and Instagram page as well as Youtube.
-        3. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.
+        2. The footer also contains the phone number and address to the gym, ​
+    3. As a Returning Visitor, I want to find out who the fitness trainers are at the gym, and what type of physcial training they specialize in.
+        1. The Navbar has a tab for Fitness Trainers, and once clicked then the page will move to and target that setion of the website.
+        2. Alternatively, the user can also just scroll down to the section and see the information that way.
+        3. Once the user has come to the fitness trainers section of the website there the user can see who the trainers are, and also their professional area of expertise
 ​
-    3. As a Returning Visitor, I want to find the Facebook Group link so that I can join and interact with others in the community.
-        1. The Facebook Page can be found at the footer of every page and will open a new tab for the user and more information can be found on the Facebook page.
-        2. Alternatively, the user can scroll to the bottom of the Home page to find the Facebook Group redirect card and can easily join by clicking the "Join Now!" button which like any external link, will open in a new tab to ensure they can get back to the website easily.
-        3. If the user is on the "Our Favourites" page they will also be greeted with a call to action button to invite the user to the Facebook group.
-The user is incentivized as they are told there is a weekly favourite product posted in the group.
-​
 -   #### Frequent User Goals
 ​
-    1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
+    1. As a Frequent User, I want to check to see if there are any newly added group programs.
 ​
         1. The user would already be comfortable with the website layout and can easily click the banner message.
 ​
-    2. As a Frequent User, I want to check to see if there are any new blog posts.
+    2. As a Frequent User, I want to check to see if the hours that the gym is open remain the same or if they have changed.
 ​
         1. The user would already be comfortable with the website layout and can easily click the blog link ​
-    3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+    3. As a Frequent User, I want to find social medica links for gym.
         1. At the bottom of every page their is a footer which content is consistent throughout all pages.
-        2. To the right hand side of the footer the user can see "Subscribe to our Newsletter" and are prompted to Enter their email address.
-        3. There is a "Submit" button to the right hand side of the input field which is located close to the field and can easily be distinguished.

 ​
 ### Further Testing
 ​
 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
--   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ​
 ### Known Bugs
 ​